patleeman/VSNotes/README.md

 New in 0.3.0 - VS Notes adds a tree view to the explorer.

 Access your notes no matter what you're doing.
-This new treeview adds a quick way to access your tags or files.
+This new treeview adds a quick way to access your tags or files at any time.

 # Settings
 Available settings